Chancellor Philip Hammond accused of launching ‘another dodgy Project Fear’ over Brexit

 Philip Hammond faced claims of launching a “dodgy Project Fear” as Tory tensions over Brexit erupted after the Chancellor warned that no deal could cause major economic damage.

+Backbench Tory MP Marcus Fysh told ITV News he thought the Chancellor had committed a "hostile act" and should "consider his position".

+Writing on Twitter Mr Fysh referred to the Treasury’s previous “dubious” forecasts, before adding that the Chancellor seemed “determined to wheel them out again for yet another instalment of dodgy project fear”.

-Brexit-backing Tories reacted furiously after Mr Hammond pointed to disputed provisional analysis, released earlier this year, which claimed GDP could fall and borrowing could be around £80 billion a year higher by 2033/34 under a scenario in which Britain resorted to World Trade Organisation (WTO) terms due to no agreement with the EU.
+Mr Hammond's letter had pointed to disputed provisional analysis, released earlier this year, which claimed GDP could fall and borrowing could be around £80 billion a year higher by 2033/34 under a scenario in which Britain resorted to World Trade Organisation (WTO) terms due to no agreement with the EU.

 Mr Hammond added that this initial January analysis was undergoing a “process of refinement” ahead of a parliamentary vote on any deal, noting scenarios which have higher barriers to trade with the EU are expected to have a “more damaging effect” on the economy and public finances.